pgmills79/backend-takehome/Additional_README_docs/README_FutureEnhancements.md

 ﻿# Future Enhancements to the Quotes API

 ## Addition #1:  Error Handling
 I would add error handling for if invalid input was entered from an external service talking to the API.
-For example if a comma ',' is entered in the revenue value, the response back gives the generic 400 bad request message.
+For example if a comma ',' is entered in the revenue value, the response back gives the generic '400 bad request' message.
 I would send back a more accurate message (**side note**:  I can also design the API to accept commas for the revenue)

 I would create a model called called 'ErrorResponse' or something along that line to be able to give a standard message back for whichever error is given.
 For example, if the user enters an invalid state abbreviation we can return a message stating 'Invalid State'